What is Azure Boards?

 Prioritize your backlog of issues

-- Collaborate with others through the Discussion section of the work item form, using @mentions and #ID controls to quickly include others in the conversation or link to other work items.
-Learn more: Discussion section.
+- Collaborate with others through the Discussion section of the work item form.
+Use @mentions and #ID controls to quickly include others in the conversation or link to other work items.
+To learn more, see Discussion section.

 - Create dashboards that track status and trends of work being accomplished.
-Learn more: Add and manage dashboards.
+To learn more, see Add and manage dashboards.

 - Set notifications to get alerted when an issue is created or changed.
-Learn more: Set personal notifications.
+To learn more, see Set personal notifications.

-- Elect to follow specific issues to get alerted when they are updated.
-Learn more: Follow a work item.
+- Choose to follow specific issues to get alerted when they're updated.
+To learn more, see Follow a work item.

 Get updated when a work item is updated